 \section{Abstract}

-Quadratic Hamiltonians that exhibit single-particle quantum chaos are named quantum-chaotic quadratic Hamiltonians.
+Quadratic Hamiltonians that exhibit single-particle quantum chaos are called quantum-chaotic quadratic Hamiltonians.
 One of their hallmarks is single-particle eigenstate thermalization introduced in \href{https://doi.org/10.1103/PhysRevB.104.214203}{Phys.~Rev.~B~{\bf 104},~214203~(2021)}, which describes statistical properties of matrix elements of observables in single-particle eigenstates.
 However, the latter has been studied only in quantum-chaotic quadratic Hamiltonians that obey the U(1) symmetry.
-Here, we focus on quantum-chaotic quadratic Hamiltonians that break the U(1) symmetry and hence their "single-particle" eigenstates are actually single-quasiparticle excitations introduced on top of a many-body state.
-We study the structure of their wave functions and matrix elements of one-body observables, for which we introduce the notion of {\it single-quasiparticle} eigenstate thermalization.
+Here, we focus on quantum-chaotic quadratic Hamiltonians that break the U(1) symmetry and, hence, their "single-particle" eigenstates are actually single-quasiparticle excitations introduced on the top of a many-body state.
+We study their wave functions and matrix elements of one-body observables, for which we introduce the notion of {\it single-quasiparticle} eigenstate thermalization.
 Focusing on spinless fermion Hamiltonians in three dimensions with local hopping, pairing and on-site disorder, we also study the properties of disorder-induced near zero modes, which give rise to a sharp peak in the density of states at zero energy.
 Finally, we numerically show equilibration of observables in many-body eigenstates after a quantum quench.
-We prove that it is a consequence of single-quasiparticle eigenstate thermalization, in analogy to the U(1) symmetric case from \href{https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.131.060401}{Phys.
+We analytically prove that it is a consequence of single-quasiparticle eigenstate thermalization, in analogy to the U(1) symmetric case from \href{https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.131.060401}{Phys.
 Rev. Lett. {\bf 131}, 060401 (2023)}.